-We currently have several lines of mice that target Langerhans Cells.
+Historically, we developed several lines of mice that target Langerhans Cells.
 These mice have all been generated using human genomic DNA that contains the gene for langerin.
 In mice, human Langerin is expressed only by epidermal Langerhans cells.
 Langerin expressing cells other than Langerhans cells (e.g. Langerin+ dermal DC) that have been identified in mice do not express the human Langerin transgene.
 As a result, we are able to selectively manipulate Langerhans cells without affecting other DC populations.
 All of these lines are no longer kept as live mice but are cryopreserved.

 Langerin-DTA mice constitutively express the active subunit of diphtheria toxin in LC.
 As a result, these mice have a constitutive and durable absence of LC.
 These mice develop exaggerated skin responses due to increased development of Th1/Th17 effectors.
 These mice are available from JAX.